captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 Nothing.
 ---
-There's nothing to not-tell.
+There’s nothing to not-tell.
 ---
 I came here for some peace and quiet.
 ---
 ## SHARON:
 Look,
 ---
-I'm not trying to
+I’m not trying to
 ---
-I don't mean to
+I don’t mean to
 ---
 I like you
 ---
 What I mean is
 ---
-it's nice to have a friend.
+it’s nice to have a friend.
 ---
 ## ROBYN:
 Are we friends?
 ---
 ## SHARON:
-Aren't we?
+Aren’t we?
 ---
 ## ROBYN:
 I thought we were roommates.